How I Work

 What makes me different from other therapists is my ability to establish rapport and create a comfortable setting for clients.
 I don’t make it about therapy models and theories, but about the people across from me, what is important to them and our connection.

 What makes me stand out is the experience I am able to provide to my clients.
 I believe that regard, respect and honesty are important and each client receives these the moment they walk in the door.
 The compliments and thanks that I often receive speak to my genuine nature.
-I am passionate about caring, sharing and supporting people as they strive to make good decisions and create positive change in their lives.

 Call to Action